PaddlePaddle/docs/CONTRIBUTING.md

 We very much welcome you to participate in the construction of PaddlePaddle documentation and work with us to improve the quality of PaddlePaddle documentation.
 At present, PaddlePaddle document is divided into the following parts, you can choose any part of your interest to participate:

 - Guides
-- Application
+- Practice
 - API Documentation

 ### Guides

 This part of the content is mainly a guide to the use of PaddlePaddle.
 You can correct or improve the existing content, or you can add documents that you think are important.
 We very much welcome your suggestions and modifications regarding the use of the guides document.

-### Application
+### Practice

-The application is mainly to use PaddlePaddle for specific case implementation.
+The Practice is mainly to use PaddlePaddle for specific case implementation.
 At present, many developers have contributed very good cases, such as OCR recognition, face key-point detection, etc. We welcome you to submit your project to our repo, and finally show it on the official website of PaddlePaddle.

 ### API Documentation